nicusX/cloudfront-ab-testing/docs/lambda-functions.md

 ## Viewer Request

-This Lambda processes every request.
+This function processes every request.

 Looks for `X-Source` cookie.
 If missing, roll dice and add an `X-Source` cookie to the request, either valued `main` or `experiment`.